HL7/fhir-mCODE-ig/input/pagecontent/examples.md

 In addition to individual examples of each profile, this extended example demonstrates how mCODE can be used to represent a clinically realistic scenario.
-When information in the scenario does not map onto mCODE profiles, we provide examples using [USCore](http://hl7.org/fhir/us/core/index.html) or standard FHIR resources.
+* When information in the scenario does not map on to mCODE profiles, we provide examples using [USCore](http://hl7.org/fhir/us/core/index.html) or standard FHIR resources.
+* For the sake of brevity, only a subset of examples will be shown in cases where the FHIR representation patter is the same.
+For example, we only show one example of MedicationAdministration when in reality, there could be 4 cycles, of 3 medications that could be repeated over a 28 day cycle.
+Since the only difference would be the day of the administration, then we omit it assuming that the implementer understands that the representation pattern is the same except for timestamps.

 ### Patient description